angkor wat half maraton

 Angkor Wat temple reflecting on the moat near the start and finish line

 The Angkor Wat Half Marathon takes place within Angkor Wat archeological park, a UNESCO World Heritage Site.
 The race starts and finishes in front of Angkor Wat Temple, before Angkor Wat Sunrise and features a mostly flat course that is approximately 21 kilometers long.
 The route is paved or smooth red dirt roads and takes runners through several iconic spots, including Ta Keo, two gates of Angkor Thom (Victory gate and North gate) and Angkor Wat, offering a unique and breathtaking running experience.
-The event takes place in December, which is the dry season in Cambodia, however, temperatures can reach 30°C (86°F): hydration is crucial, and runners are advised to take special care to stay hydrated throughout the race.
+The event takes place in December, which is the dry season in Cambodia, however, temperatures can reach 30°C (86°F).
+Hydration is crucial, and runners are advised to take special care to stay hydrated throughout the race.

 victory gate angkor thom green season